Coronation Drive

-Coronation Drive, popularly known as Coro Drive, is a road in Brisbane, Queensland, which connects the Central Business District to the suburb of Toowong.
-It follows the Brisbane River from the Riverside Expressway, through the suburbs of Milton and Auchenflower, until it terminates in Toowong at Benson Road and High Street.
+Coronation Drive, popularly known as Coro Drive, is a road in Brisbane, Queensland, which connects the central business district with the suburb of Toowong.
+It begins at the northern end of the Riverside Expressway and follows the Brisbane River through the suburbs of Milton and Auchenflower until it terminates in Toowong at Benson Road and High Street.

 Coronation Drive is six lanes wide for the majority of its length, with the Bicentennial Bike Path also for pedestrian and bicycle traffic.
 The road is one of the busiest in Brisbane, carrying an average of 75,560 vehicles per day between July and December 2014.

 History

 Coronation Drive started out as a rough track that developed along the river during the 1840s.
 It was initially called Moggill Road (because it was the road to Moggill), then later (1870s) it became known as the River Road.
 In 1937 the River Road was renamed Coronation Drive in honour of the coronation of King George VI, a suggestion made by Archbishop James Duhig.
 On 13 May 1937, the Governor of Queensland Sir Leslie Wilson planted a small bunya tree on North Quay, Brisbane to mark the name change.
 Brisbane Lord Mayor John Beals Chandler undertook the improvement and beautification of the road in order to fulfill his vision of a gracious city.

 Coronation Drive developed as the major transport route for the western suburbs along with Milton Road.
 A landslide caused by flood waters in 1974 closed Coronation Drive due to cracking and subsidence.
 The flood caused the redirection of Coronation Drive so that traffic inbound to Brisbane City turned left at the Sylvan Road intersection, and then right down Land Street.
+This diversion remained in place for nearly 30 years.